Marching Band Scoring and Advancement Procedure

 The band's final rank will be determined by adding the rankings of all five judges.

-- A/AA/AAA Certification.
-In conferences A/AA/AAA the music area shall certify the three bands receiving the highest ranking in each conference to the state marching band contest.
-Should twenty or more bands participate in a single conference at the area contest, one band for each five bands competing in the contest shall be certified for advancement to the state contest.
+- 2A/3A/4A Certification.
+In conferences 2A/3A/4A the music area shall certify the three bands receiving the highest ranking in each conference to the state marching band contest.
+Should twenty or more bands qualify for advancement in a single conference for the area contest, one band for each five bands that qualifed for advancement to the contest shall be certified for advancement to the state contest.

-- AAAA/AAAAA Certification.
-In Conferences AAAA/AAAAA the music area shall certify the two bands receiving the highest ranking in each conference to the State Marching Band Contest.
-Should fifteen or more bands participate in a single conference at the area contest, one band for each five bands competing in the contest shall be certified for advancement to the state contest.
+- 5A/6A Certification.
+In Conferences 5A/6A the music area shall certify the two bands receiving the highest ranking in each conference to the State Marching Band Contest.
+Should fifteen or more bands qualify for advancement in a single conference for the area contest, one band for each five bands that qualifed for advancement to the contest shall be certified for advancement to the state contest.

 Procedure for selecting bands to advance from area to state